nvhung166/hello-world/README.md

 This is a new line after I learn to use Git with VSCode

-To try out a new branch with this line
+To try out a new branch with this line - Tom